Tobacco harm reduction

 - Possible roles for local stakeholders against each of the NICE recommendations

-- Framework for local areas to use as they develop a local strategy for harm reduction
+- A framework for local areas to use as they develop a local strategy for harm reduction

-- Short summary of actions local areas could take on tobacco harm reduction.
+- A short summary of actions local areas could take on tobacco harm reduction.

-If you are a professional working in UK tobacco control then you can request to join our Yammer network by emailing email@example.com
+If you are a professional working in UK tobacco control then please get in touch and join our Yammer network by emailing email@example.com